 Jory graduated from Utah Valley University with a Bachelor’s degree in Psychology and later a degree in Substance Abuse Counseling.
 He went on to obtain a Master’s degree in Social Work from Utah State University.
 He is currently working on his Doctorate of Psychology degree from Cal Southern University.
 Along with his schooling Jory is also in recovery from substance dependence and to him this work is personal.
 With this life experience comes a great deal of passion for helping those struggling with addiction issues.
 He has a wide range of experience that includes working in residential settings, psychiatric hospitals, outpatient substance abuse centers and a wilderness therapy program.
 His history of clients range from ages 12-80 and in this experience he has seen a wide range of disorders that are at the heart of and often fuel the addiction.
 In his spare time he spends time with family, competes in triathlons, rock climbs and is an outdoor enthuses.

 ABOUT MAPLE MOUNTAIN RECOVERY

-Founded in 2013, Maple Mountain Recovery is a premier, upscale treatment facility that provides a 30-, 60-, or 90-day residential program and an outpatient program — which serves as an aftercare service for residential alumni — for adults struggling with addiction and/or co-occurring disorders.
-Located in the picturesque, rural community of Mapleton, Utah, the 11,000 sq. foot, homelike facility also provides on-site social detoxification.
+Founded in 2014, Maple Mountain Recovery is a premier, upscale treatment facility that provides a residential treatment program for adults struggling with addiction and/or co-occurring disorders.
+It is located in the picturesque, rural community of Mapleton, Utah, in an 11,000 sq. foot, homelike facility.